Will Polyester Shink?: Pretty and Practical Polyester Questions Answered

 Chemically speaking, polyesters are a type of polymer (a compound with molecules made of many repeating units) containing esters in their molecular structure (1).
-Polyester is made using a chemical reaction involving coal, petroleum, air and water.
+Polyester is made using a chemical reaction involving coal, petroleum, air, and water.
 But fortunately, you need not be a chemist to appreciate the properties of this modern fiber!
 Polyester fibers are long and can be used to create a strong thread which is then woven or knit into fabric.
 The fibers may be blended with other fibers such as cotton or nylon, producing a fabric with some qualities of both fibers.

 As a synthetic fiber, polyester does not biodegrade easily.
 It is resistant to stains and to shrinkage.
-A disadvantage is its lack of absorbency—it is not as cool and breathable to wear as cotton, nor is it as warm as wool.
+A disadvantage is its lack of absorbency—it is not as cool and breathable to wear like cotton, nor is it as warm as wool.
 When blended with cotton or wool, it makes those fabrics shrink less than 100% wool or cotton would.

 Can you shrink polyester?
 No, not unless you dry it in excessive heat repeatedly.

 How to Wash Polyester Garments

 Learning how to wash polyester properly is simple.
 First, check your garment’s care label for any special instructions.
 In general, use a permanent press cycle or warm water to machine wash.
 Machine dry on low heat or use a permanent press setting if available.
 Remove polyester promptly from the dryer or the residual heat in the machine may heat-set wrinkles in the garments.
 When removed immediately, there should be almost no issue with wrinkles.